-I will report any accidental access to or receipt of inappropriate materials or filtering breach to Maxine Goodes (Vice Principal).
+I will report any accidental access to or receipt of inappropriate materials or filtering breach to the Online Safety Lead.

-I understand that all my use of the internet and other related technologies can be traced and monitored and, should it be required, must be made available to my line manager, Principal and others as required.
+I understand that all my use of the internet and other related technologies can be traced and monitored and, should it be required, must be made available to my line manager, principal and others as required.